kamsec/SIDH/README.txt

         side='BOB',  # 'BOB' --- implemented only for BOB side because of 3-degree isogenies efficiency print_all=False  # True, False

-Ip adress and port to which client will try to connect, can be changed in function call: reader, writer = await asyncio.open_connection('192.168.0.107', 1234)
+Ip adress and port to which client will try to connect, can be set as contants:
+IP = '192.168.0.101'
+PORT = 1234

 server.py has function with the following possible arguments: